 What Are Plasma Proteins and How Are They Used?

-To understand why plasma is a life-saving treatment for many, let’s do a deep dive into the proteins extracted from the fractionation process.
+To understand why plasma is a life-saving treatment for many, let's do a deep dive into the proteins recovered from the fractionation process.
 Plasma contains an array of proteins that are essential for optimal health.
 Meet the three most common protein types: